logicaldoc/docker-ce/README.md

 $ docker run -d -p 8080:8080 -e DB_HOST=10.1.2.3 -e DB_PORT=3306 -e DB_USER=... -e DB_PASSWORD=... logicaldoc/logicaldoc-ce
 ```

-## Persistence of configurations and documents
+## Persistence of configuration and documents
-Start as a daemon with attached volumes to persist configuration and documents
+Start as a daemon with attached volumes to persist the configuration and the documents
 ```console
 $ docker run -d --name logicaldoc-ce --restart=always -p 8080:8080 -v logicaldoc-conf:/opt/logicaldoc/conf -v logicaldoc-repo:/opt/logicaldoc/repository --link mysql-ld logicaldoc/logicaldoc-ce
 ```

 All document files will be stored in the volume ``logicaldoc-repo``, the configuration files insead are in volume ``logicaldoc-conf`

-In this case the physical location of the ``logicaldoc-conf`` volume is ``/var/lib/docker/volumes/logicaldoc-conf/_data`` while the location of ``logicaldoc-repo`` volume is /var/lib/docker/volumes/logicaldoc-repo/_data
+In this case the physical location of the ``logicaldoc-conf`` volume is ``/var/lib/docker/volumes/logicaldoc-conf/_data`` while the location of ``logicaldoc-repo`` volume is ``/var/lib/docker/volumes/logicaldoc-repo/_data``

 ## Environment Variables